Paulkimaili/-Maji-Ndogo-Water-Services-Dashboard--Power-BI-Project-Part-2/README.md

 - **Saturday** has the highest total queue time of any day (246 min total), making it the most congested day overall, while **Sunday has the lowest queue times**.
 - Among **weekdays**, **Monday** consistently has the longest queues, while **Wednesday** has the shortest.
 - Gender breakdown of queues: **69.06% female, 23.08% male, 7.86% child** on average — though this fluctuates by day.
 For example, the **average % of men in queues on a Saturday is 40%**, compared to an overall average of 24% male / 66% female across all days.
-- **Optimal queue timing:** For a citizen restricted to Tuesday or Thursday, the **shortest queue time is on Thursday at 15:00**.
-- At that optimal time (Thursday 15:00), only **~3% of the queue is made up of children** — much lower than the ~10–11% average seen on Sundays or across all days/times.
+- On Thursday at 15:00 hrs, only **~3% of the queue is made up of children** — much lower than the ~10–11% average seen on Sundays or across all days/times.

 ### 🦠 Pollution & Crime
 - Well pollution status breaks down as: **40.8% Contaminated: Chemical, 30.92% Contaminated: Biological, 28.28% Clean**.